sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Depending on the system, even more things will need to be evaluated and tested.

 ### INTEGRATION TESTS:
-The **integration test**, are understand as a test that looks for assesment of the performance and correct behavior between different modules, libraries or other componets in a system.
+The **integration test**, are understand as a test that looks for assesment of the performance and correct behavior between different **modules**, libraries or other componets in a system.
 It usually check the interfaces and the data workflows between them.

  Usually the following are tested at the software level
  - Interface between componets